mmuyakwa/bash-scripts/README.md

     WorkDirPath=~/Dokumente/Workbench/$(date +"%Y")/$(date +"%m")/$(date +"%Y-%m-%d")

 And create the folder via **mkdir** with the parameter `-p` which will show no errors if a folder already exists, while creating that path.

+### Usage

+    sh make_workdir.sh # Simply creates the folder with the path of the current date.

 ## Debian Update-Script